 Starting up a business is going to stretch your brain in ways you never knew was even possible.
-It’s going to be a hard slog to get everything right, but also to keep your mind on track.
+It will be hard work, but it’s definitely worth it.
 Your business plan is your ‘road map’, so needs to be checked regularly so you don’t lose sight of where you want to be.
 Using a forecast with it (NOT instead of it!), means you’re also using a sat nav.
 Use your plan to see how to get there, and use your forecast to dodge real-time obstacles on your way.

 6. Loan applications